twknab/algorithms_py_js_php_rb/readme.md

 4. Remove At: Given an array and index of an array, remove and return the array value at that index.
 Do this without using any built-in methods except pop() (JS) if you can.

 5. Filter Range: Given an array and values min and max, remove array values between min and max.
-Work in plcae, return the array you are given witht eh values in original order.
+Work in plcae, return the array you are given with the values in original order.
 Try not to use any built in array functions if you can.